-Constant cuddling and rolling over for belly rubs are among the things that you are signing up for when owning this pooch.
-They can be needy so you need to shower them ample attention.
+They also love cuddling and rolling over for belly rubs.
+They can also be needy, so you need to shower them with ample attention.

-Around other house pets, white Pitbulls can maintain their peace but their dormant instincts can still fire up if triggered.
-They are never one to start fights but they won’t back down when challenged.
+Around other house pets, white Pitbulls can maintain their peace, but their dormant instincts can still fire up if triggered.
+They may never start fights, but they won’t back down when challenged.

-Like many dogs, they require socialization, persistent training, and discipline to unleash their best behavior.
+Like many dogs, they require socialization, persistent training, and discipline to reach their best behavior.